 ERS monitors developments in the sugar market and provides a range of data products and reports covering domestic and international supply, demand, trade, and prices.

 Periodic, scheduled, outputs include:

 - Sugar Outlook.
 A monthly report that provides supply and use projections for U.S. and global sugar markets based on the most current World Agricultural Supply and Demand Estimates.

-- Current and historical data on sugar and sweetener production, uses, prices, and trade.
+- Sugar and Sweeteners Yearbook Tables.
+Tables that contain data on U.S. and international sugar and sweetener production, consumption, trade, and prices.

 - Agricultural baseline database.
 An annual report published in February that offers 10-year projections from USDA's annual long-term projections report.
 The database covers projections for the four major feed grains (corn, sorghum, barley, and oats) in addition to the other major feed crops and livestock.

 In addition to the periodic Outlook reports and data products, ERS publishes reports covering issues important to sugar markets in the United States and around the world.

 Recent ERS reports relating to sugar include:Projecting World Raw Sugar Prices

 (January 2015) World sugar prices have an important effect on the U.S. sugar sector.
 This report presents a modeling framework for use in projecting world sugar prices, with detailed treatment of the role of Brazil in world sugar and ethanol sectors.World Raw Sugar Prices: The Influence of Brazilian Costs of Production and World Surplus/Deficit Measures

 (May 2013) Brazil is the world's leading sugar producer, and over the long term, world sugar prices are determined by production costs in Center/South Brazil, as well as the exchange rate between the U.S. dollar and the Brazilian real.